Jet Nozzle Assembly – Series 65 (Alloy Steel – A1045)

 The series 65 jet nozzle assembly comprises of a four part assembly, comprising of a weld on socket, tungsten carbide jet nozzle, threaded nozzle retaining jacket and O-ring seal.
 This assembly is ideal when building tools where high presser fluid is used to aid in the cutting (hole opening) by flushing the cutting away from the cutting surface, thus extending the life of the cutters and/or aiding in the cutting of softer formations by hydraulically removing the formation.
 High pressure flow across the cutting surface increases ROP (rate of penetration) as well as increasing the life of the cutters.
 By efficiently removing the cuttings away from the leading edge of the cutter it insurers that cuttings are not being re-cut or act as an abrasives which will shorten the life of any cutter.
 The socket weldment can be ordered in two materials, C1045 Alloy Steel and 316 Stainless Steel.
 The alloy part No. JNAS65AXX (08 | 09 | 10 | 12 | 14 | 16 | 18).
 The last 3 digits denote material, size.

-AISI 1045 steel is characterized by good weld-ability, good machinability, high strength and impact properties in either the normalized or hot rolled condition.
-AISI 1045 steel is a medium tensile steel supplied in the black hot rolled or normalized condition.
+AISI 1045 steel is a medium tensile steel supplied in a black hot-rolled or normalized condition.
 It has a tensile strength of 570 – 700 MPa and Brinell hardness ranging between 170 and 210.
+(AZO MATERIALS)

 AISI 1045 steel is characterized by “good weld-ability”.
 Best results will be achieved by Pre-heating the sockets before full welding, with optional Stress-releasing after welding.